ov-integrations/AppHealthReport/README.md

 # app-health-report

+The Module collects data on errors with components in the installation and sends them to a special mail for studying these errors.

 The Module contains AppHealthReport components
 | Component | Description | Additional Information |
 | --- | --- | --- |